 CATALYST RESOURCES ON INCLUSIVE HYBRID WORK

-- Barilla: An Italian Family-Owned Company’s Journey to Global Inclusion (Case Study) 2021 Catalyst Award Winner Supporter-Exclusive
+- Barilla: An Italian Family-Owned Company’s Journey to Global Inclusion 2021 Catalyst Award Winner Supporter Exclusive

 Organizations with essential or frontline workers often struggle to bring more flexibility to their onsite workers.
 Barilla’s 2021 Catalyst Award-Winning Initiative discusses one of their programs to make flexible work available to all employees and addresses inclusive hybrid flexible work now and into the future: Smartworking.

-- 4 Case Studies on Flexible Work Policies and Cultures Supporter-Exclusive
+- 4 Practices on Flexible Work Policies and Cultures Supporter Exclusive

 Catalyst Supporters shared their stories of how they have reimagined the future of work, leading with inclusion through crisis, tackling inequities, connecting with empathy, developing trust on teams, and working remotely and flexibly to successfully navigate these unprecedented times.